Are you looking for a guide on “How to reduce background noise on the mic on Windows 10“? If yes, you are on the right page.

 Step-5: Select Your Microphone

 Under the “Recording” tab, you find listed various microphones.
 Identify the name of the microphone for which you are trying to reduce the background noise and navigate to it.
 Select this microphone from the list.
-Remember not to select a wrong mic.
+Remember not to select the wrong mic.

 Step-6: Open The “Microphone Properties”